 The operating environment is also evolving from an outreach and communications perspective.
-There is increased public interest in the Court’s cases and growing visibility of the SCC judges in Canada and abroad.
-As such, raising public and stakeholders’ awareness of the Court and increasing the information available to the public remains a priority for the ORSCC.
+There is increased public interest in the Court’s cases and growing visibility of the Court judges in Canada and abroad.
+As such, raising public and stakeholders’ awareness of the Court and increasing access to justice and to judicial information remains a priority for the ORSCC.

-Finally, as the court hearings have resumed, ensuring a safe and healthy working environment in light of the covid-19 pandemic is a top priority for the ORSCC.
+Finally, ensuring a safe and healthy working environment in light of the COVID-19 pandemic remains a top priority for the ORSCC.

 In light of all the factors described above, the ORSCC continues to dedicate ongoing efforts aimed at ensuring that all resources are used in the most efficient and effective manner possible.

 - Date modified: